trueship/django_serialize_model_graph/README.md

 ============================

-With `django_serialize_model_graph`, you can serialize your model (and it's relatives) into some data structure that can be stored somewhere, and then re-stored later.
+With `django_serialize_model_graph`, you can serialize your model (and its relatives) into a data structure that can be stored somewhere, and then re-stored later.

-Documentation can be found at [ReadTheDocs](https://django_serialize_model_graph.readthedocs.org/en/latest/)
+Documentation can be found at [ReadTheDocs](https://django_serialize_model_graph.readthedocs.org/en/latest/).